 Staggering information, isn’t it?

 My husband stopped smoking years more than thirty years ago.
 Yet, the damage to his lungs was there, getting worse in tiny increments of time until his symptoms began to interfere with his activities.
-It took time for us to realize there was a problem and more time for the doctors to decide upon a diagnosis.
+It took time for us to realize a problem existed and more time for the doctors to decide upon a diagnosis.

 There are good things about this diagnosis.
 Knowledge is power.
 We know what the problem is and what we can do to make it better.
 The air that you breathe is a phrase that has new meaning for us.
 We are vigilant about only visiting areas with air that won’t further irritate his lungs.
 And new, improved medications are being developed as we speak.

 We have made, and are working on, lifestyle changes.
 He’s receiving good medical care and responding to treatment.
 He does not need extra oxygen.

 He has good days and bad.
 On bad days even tying his shoes can leave him short of breath and exhausted.
 Bad days are debilitating for him, painful for me to watch, and they frighten us both.
 I don’t share this with you to get your sympathy or your pity.
 I share this for two reasons.